Kerbal Space Program: Other updates, Take-Two Interactive ownership

 On 27 January 2014, it was revealed that Squad was working on an education-themed version of the game entitled KerbalEdu in collaboration with TeacherGaming LLC, creators of MinecraftEdu.
 It has since been released and includes an improved user interface for easier data gathering and summary, pre-made lessons that focus on certain constructions, options to use the metric system, and a "robust pedagogy" that includes information outside of the game that ties into its content.

 Squad has also made an Asteroid Mission Pack, with full support from NASA.
 Released on 1 April 2014, it is based on the real-life initiative to send humans out to study asteroids.

 The majority of the game's music was provided by royalty-free composer Kevin MacLeod, with the rest of the soundtrack having been written by Squad's in-house composer Victor Machado.
 The game's main theme was composed by lead designer Felipe Falanghe and arranged by Machado.

 On 5 June 2015, it was announced that Kerbal Space Program was being ported to the PlayStation 4 by Flying Tiger Entertainment.
 In August 2015, it was announced that Xbox One and Wii U ports were also in development by Flying Tiger Entertainment.

 The game has since been released on the PlayStation 4 and Xbox One, but Squad has been quiet regarding the announced Wii U port.
-In January 2017, one of Squad's developers had finally broke the silence on the official forums, and admitted that despite initial enthusiasm to release the game on the Wii U, they claimed that various "external factors" has forced them to reevaluate supporting the console.
+In January 2017, one of Squad's developers finally broke the silence on the official forums, and admitted that despite initial enthusiasm to release the game on the Wii U, they claimed that various "external factors" has forced them to reevaluate supporting the console.
 They added that additional details will be announced at a later date.